IBM-Cloud/docs/services/ContinuousDelivery/toolchains_using.md

 1. If you need to update a tool integration's configuration, on its tile, click the menu to access the configuration options.

   ![Configuration menu](images/toolchain_tile_menu.png)

+ **Tip**: A few of the tool integrations are preconfigured and don't require any configuration parameters.
+You can only update the configuration settings for tool integrations that you configured.

  When you are finished updating the settings, click **Save Integration**.